About Me

 Sunday

-scientists: gilbert coulomb maxwell lodge mesmer (ginsberg)
+scientists: gilbert coulomb poisson maxwell lodge crookes mesmer

 William Gilbert, author of De Magnete, ("the first great English scientific work") was born May 24, 1544.
+He discovered that the Earth is a giant magnet.

 Charles Augustin de Coulomb (born June 14, 1736).
 In seven papers on electricity and magnetism published between 1785 and 1789, he explained the mathematical laws of attraction and repulsion between magnetic poles and electric charges.